Erroneous Equipment Names

 Pz Kpfw IV Ausf.
 F2 and Pz Kpfw IV Ausf.
 G

 The Pz Kpfw IV Ausf.
-F2 was not a seperate vehicle from the Pz Kpfw IV Ausf.
+F2 was not a separate vehicle from the Pz Kpfw IV Ausf.
 G. When the long-barreled Pz Kpfw IV was first made, it was designated Ausf.
 F2, but was later re-designated Ausf.
 G.

 Name Change From Ferdinand to Elefant

-While the name change from Ferdinand to Elefant coincided with them being re-built between January 1944 and March 1944, among other changed adding a machine gun, the events were not related.
+While the name change from Ferdinand to Elefant coincided with them being re-built between January 1944 and March 1944, among other changes adding a machine gun, the events were not related.
 The name change was suggested by Hitler on 29 November 1943, preceding the modifications, and carried out by two orders on 1 and 27 February 1944.